-During the second week, the following were the main policy announcements: the Central Bank Liquidity Swaps, Primary Market Corporate Credit Facility, Secondary Market Corporate Credit Facility, Term Asset-Backed Securities Loan Facility, and The Main Street Lending Program, among others.21 Recall that the time stamp for the bond flows falls on Wednesdays.
-This means that we identify weeks by their Wednesday dates, referring to the week prior, starting on the Thursday and ending on the referred Wednesday.
+During the second week, the following were the main U.S. policy announcements: the Central Bank Liquidity Swaps, Primary Market Corporate Credit Facility, Secondary Market Corporate Credit Facility, Term Asset-Backed Securities Loan Facility, and The Main Street Lending Program, among others.21 Recall that the time stamp for the bond flows falls on Wednesdays.
+This means that we identify weeks by their Wednesday dates, starting on the prior Thursday and ending on the referred Wednesday.

-Such an assessment underestimates the total effect as it accounts for the effect of the announcement and the most immediate effects.
-We have the medium and long-term effects, which are harder to measure but should be there.
+We note that this assessment underestimates the total effect as it only accounts for the most immediate effects, most notably the announcements.
+The medium and long-term effects are harder to measure as other shocks take a role.
 Based on the panel quantile regressions, BaR are reduced across the board, whereas the effect is nil for the mode.
-This is a good case to illustrate the usefulness of considering the whole distribution.
+This illustrates the usefulness of considering the whole distribution.